DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-15-removing-the-reference-number-and-searching-by-email-address.md

 - whether its’s useful to search by email address
 - how we can help users distinguish between applications from the same candidate
 - how we can help users find related applications for a particular candidate
+- what support agents need from candidates and providers
-- whether it’s okay to retain reference numbers just for student record systems
+- whether we should stop encouraging vendors to use the support reference
 - how we can help users find an application without personally identifiable information

 ### Finding out if providers need the reference number